Endowment: 10,000 euros

 The prize is endowed annually and can also be split by decision of the prize committee, for example into a main prize and a sponsorship prize.
 There is no obligation to award the prize every year.

-Since 2016, the Marianne Barcal Prize has been awarded for outstanding academic achievements in the field of 20th and 21st century history, preferably with a regional and/or gender focus, in the field of history and related disciplines.
+The Marianne Barcal Prize has been awarded since 2016 for outstanding academic achievements in the field of 20th and 21st century history, preferably with a regional and/or gender focus, in the field of history and its neighbouring disciplines.

-Marianne Elisabeth Barcal has bequeathed her entire estate to the municipality of Innsbruck, dedicated to the Innsbruck City Archive/City Museum.
-As the deceased was an enthusiastic student in the fields of contemporary history and political science, the municipality of Innsbruck has donated a prize from her estate.
-On the one hand, this is intended to ensure an honorable memory of the deceased and, on the other, to deepen the connection between the university and the city.
+Marianne Elisabeth Barcal has bequeathed her entire estate to the municipality of Innsbruck, earmarked for the Service Unit City Archive/City Museum As the deceased was an enthusiastic student in the fields of contemporary history and political science, the municipality of Innsbruck has donated a prize from her estate.
+The aim is to honour the memory of the deceased and to strengthen the connection between the university and the city.

 Who awards the prize?

-The prize committee comprises the following persons or an authorized representative:
+The prize committee comprises the following persons or an authorised representative:

-- Head of the Municipal Department V (Society, Culture, Health and Sport) of the City of Innsbruck as chairperson
+- Head of the Municipal Department V (Society, Culture and Housing) of the City of Innsbruck as chairperson

 - Head of the City Archives/City Museum Innsbruck